-The question usually goes something like this: “How long does it take for the bees to turn syrup into honey?”
+The question usually goes like this: “How long does it take for the bees to turn syrup into honey?”

 The idea that bees can change syrup into honey comes from the mistaken belief that enzymes in the bee’s honey stomach are responsible for creating honey.
 But it’s the chemical compounds in nectar—an astounding array of different substances—that gives honey its flavor and aroma.
-By definition honey is made from the nectar of flowers, so if the substance didn’t come from nectar, it’s not honey.
+By definition, honey is made from the nectar of flowers, so if the substance didn’t come from nectar, it’s not honey.

-Bees store syrup and nectar the same way
+Honey bees store syrup and nectar the same way

-I knew a beekeeper who fed sugar syrup to her bees all spring and summer with honey supers in place and then marketed her product as “pure honey.”
-When I asked her about it, she explained to me that the bees ate the sugar syrup which gave them lots of energy to collect nectar and make honey.
+I knew a beekeeper who fed sugar to her bees all spring and summer with honey supers in place.
+At the end of the season, she labeled her product as “pure honey.”
+When I asked her about it, she explained that the bees ate the syrup which gave them lots of energy to collect nectar and make honey.